 See how to Resolve Microsoft RDP Connection Black Screen.
 And RDP users are unable to change passwords on the first logon or after expiration: You must change your password before logging on the first time, please update your password.

 Since the client has been installed in one of the above steps, run the cmdlets below to publish the client.

 Publish-RDWebClientPackage -Type Production –Latest

-As soon as all the steps above are complete, the HTML 5 Web-Client is now accessible by using the URL below.
-Add User to Remote Desktop Users Group in AD: How to allow RDP access for non-administrators on a Domain Controller. t’s important to use the server name that matches the RD Web Access public certificate in the URL.
+As soon as all the steps above are complete.
+The HTML 5 Web Client is now accessible by using the URL below.
+Add User to Remote Desktop Users Group in AD.
+Please see how to allow RDP access for non-administrators on a Domain Controller.
+It’s important to use the server name that matches the RD Web Access public certificate in the URL.

 Note: When running the Publish-RDWebClientPackage cmdlet.
 You may see a warning that says per-device CALs are not supported, even if your deployment is configured for per-user CALs.
 If your deployment uses per-user CALs, you can ignore this warning.
 We display it to make sure you’re aware of the configuration limitation.

 Please see How to add and remove RDS Collection, how to Remove Remote Desktop Services Role on Windows Server, and how to install a new Per User Remote Desktop Services license.